 It can be argued that ‘the big C’ – breast cancer – is a major determinant of whether women take hormone replacement therapy (HRT) or not.
 Yes, breast cancer is the most common cancer among women in the developed world, accounting for 30% of all cancers in these women.
-And as we approach October, breast cancer awareness month, this fact is ever more pertinent.

 Every so often a paper is published in a reputable journal claiming an association or causation between HRT and breast cancer – and women scatter and discard their little pills even before one could allude to the proverbial “Bob’s your uncle”.
 The popular press and social media go into over-drive, and all that women and their healthcare providers see or hear is that HRT causes breast cancer!
 These publications cause untold alarm among women taking HRT, and fly in the face of advice from the National Institute for Health and Care Excellence (NICE), which says HRT should be offered to most women as the potential benefits far outweigh the risks.

 What is often notable in these reports of increased risk of breast cancer from HRT is the failure to report in context.